May 19, 2021 0 Comment

 4. Low Employee Engagement

-It is clear that a generalized approach to designing an employee rewards and recognition program is unlikely to work.
-Hence, organizations find it challenging to understand the various factors that need to be considered for customizing a program to their specific needs.
+Hence, organizations find it challenging to understand the various factors that must be considered for customizing a program to their specific needs.

 Here’s a look at the top ten reasons for customizing an employee recognition program for an organization: